 Allow native vegetation to grow high along stream banks, lake shores and between your landscaped areas and storm drains or ditches.

-Get Involved in Your Watershed
+Get Involved With Your Lake Association

 Volunteer at your local lake association, or organize a lake or stream clean up.
 Here are just a few local lake associations you could join: